 - One cotton ball can go a long way.
 I like to rip a regular sized cotton ball into five pieces so that I only use one cotton ball per hand.

 - If the polish doesn’t push off easily in step #5 above, continue soaking until it does.
 You shouldn’t have to chisel the polish off!

 - Be very careful not to let pure acetone drip or spill as it will damage the finish of many surfaces, particularly wood.

-- View our Gelish swatch gallery to see what the colors look like in real life
+- View my Gelish swatch gallery to see what the colors look like in real life

 - Gelish French manicure instructions